Ludwig, 5th Prince of Hohenlohe-Bartenstein: Early life

 Ludwig was born on 5 June 1802 in Bartenstein.
 He was the son of Charles Joseph, 1st Prince of Hohenlohe-Jagstberg (1766–1838) and Duchess Henriette Charlotte Friederike of Württemberg (1767–1817).
-From his parent's marriage, he had four sisters, Princess Maria Frederike, Princess Sophie, Princess Franziska (who married Anton, 2nd Prince Fugger von Babenhausen), and Princess Charlotte (who married Konstantin, 2nd Prince of Salm-Reifferscheidt-Krautheim).
+From his parents' marriage, he had four sisters, Princess Maria Frederike, Princess Sophie, Princess Franziska (who married Anton, 2nd Prince Fugger von Babenhausen), and Princess Charlotte (who married Konstantin, 2nd Prince of Salm-Reifferscheidt-Krautheim).
 After his mother's death in 1817, his father married Countess Walpurgis von Waldburg-Zeil-Wurzach, with whom he had one surviving half-sister, Princess Leopoldine.

 His father was the second son of Louis Charles, Prince of Hohenlohe-Waldenburg-Bartenstein, and Countess Polyxena von Limburg-Stirum.
 His paternal uncle was Louis Aloysius, Prince of Hohenlohe-Waldenburg-Bartenstein.
 Through his sister Princess Franziska, he was uncle to Karl, 4th Prince Fugger von Babenhausen (the father of Karl, 5th Prince Fugger von Babenhausen and Countess Marie Fugger von Babenhausen, who married Count Christoph von Wydenbruck); and Count Frederick Fugger von Babenhausen.
 His mother was the youngest of three daughters of Louis Eugene, Duke of Württemberg (the reigning Duke of Württemberg from 1793 until his death in 1795) and Countess Sophie Albertine von Beichlingen.